o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ### `AZ_ENUM` utility macro

 O3DE `AzCore` provides a utility macro called `AZ_ENUM_DEFINE_REFLECT_UTILITIES`.
 This macro works in conjunction with the `AZ_ENUM` macros to generate utility functions that can reflect all values of an enum for you, so you don't need to reflect each value individually.
 This can be useful for enums that you expect to change during the course of development, or that contain a large number of values.

 To use this macro, you must define the enum using either of the `AZ_ENUM` macros, including `AZ_ENUM`, `AZ_ENUM_WITH_UNDERLYING_TYPE`, `AZ_ENUM_CLASS`, or `AZ_ENUM_CLASS_WITH_UNDERLYING_TYPE`.

-To use this macro, include `<AzCore/Preprocessor/EnumReflectUtils.h>` in the source where you wish to reflect the enum.
+You must also include `<AzCore/Preprocessor/EnumReflectUtils.h>` in the source where you wish to reflect the enum.

 ```cpp
 // Define the enum and its values.